Doodleverse/dash_doodler/README.md

 ```

-## Use
+## <a name="use"></a>Use
 Move your images into the `assets` folder.
-For the moment, they must be jpegs
+For the moment, they must be jpegs with the `.jpg` extension.
+Support for other image types forthcoming ...

 Run the app.
-An IP address where you can view the app in your browser will be
-displayed in the terminal.
+An IP address where you can view the app in your browser will be displayed in the terminal.
+Some browsers will launch automatically, while others you may have to manually type (or copy/paste) the IP address into a browser.
+Tested so far with Chrome, Firefox, and Edge.

 ```bash
 python app.py